pinecoders/pinecoders.github.io/faq_and_code/README.md

 Do not make the mistake of assuming this is strictly beginner's material; some of the questions and answers explore advanced techniques.

 > **Reusing this code**: You are welcome to reuse this code in your open source scripts only.
 No permission is required from PineCoders.
+Credits are appreciated.

 ### Table of Contents